Hours

 APPOINTMENTS:

-All meetings with the facilitator are by appointment only.
+All meetings with the facilitator (other than for ex parte matters see below) are by appointment only.
 If you have children, please do not bring them with you to your appointment.
-Appointments are 30 minutes and there is a $20 fee for the appointment.
-Please arrive 10 minutes early for your appointment in order to complete the required paperwork (Stop first at the Family Law Division of the Clerk's Office to verify your appointment and to pay the $20.00 fee).
+Appointments are 30 minutes and there is a $25 fee for the appointment.
+Please arrive 10 minutes early for your appointment in order to complete the required paperwork.

 Please complete your forms to the best of your ability PRIOR TO YOUR